identd113/hdhr_VCR-AS/README.md

 Requirements
 1. Requires JSONHelper, avilable for free at https://apps.apple.com/us/app/json-helper-for-applescript/id453114608

+How to install:
+1. Download the script, and open in Script Editor.
+2. File -> Save and select "Application".
+It is also very important that "Stay open after run handler" is checked.
+3, Save this file somewhere.
+4. Exit Scritp Editor, and double click on the newly saved Application.

 Features
 Auto discovery of all HDHomeRun devices on your network Support multiple tuners on the network!